 I have never recommended any of these products due to the dangers of using neurotoxic chemicals on animals.
 My concern is that these chemicals cause acute and chronic disease to my friends the animals.
 My other concern is that the caregivers and their children are being exposed to these chemicals by touching and hugging them 24/7.
 There are no safety studies on the long term effect of any of these chemicals on children…Any product that tells you to wear gloves, do not get it on your skin and then put on your pet once a month should be warning enough that it is dangerous to be around.
 These chemicals can causing seizures, liver, kidney, thyroid, spleen and adrenal disease weakness of muscles, labored breathing, incoordination, increased miscarriages, birth defects, heart and brain disease as well… There are no studies on long term use or the levels of these chemicals in the body.
 My advice is to make sure your pets do not have this on them and if they do, wash it off immediately and never use it again.
 Make sure your children’s doctors are aware of their exposure to these chemicals if they are having any acute or chronic conditions that relate to these chemicals.
 Please pay this forward and save a life. –Stephen Blake, DVM

 As if the administration of vaccines without Informed Consent and Full Disclosure is not enough damage to the companion animals of this country, the administration of poisons and chemicals is another way that disease is promoted.
 I have found many people calling in about the development of lymphoma following administration of Frontline, usually in geriatric patients.
 I see that the product is known for causing cancer in mammals – specifically thyroid cancer.
-You have to be very careful with these products as they are anemic with the truth on the product inserts, they are nimble with the facts in writing up MSDS sheets and it usually is the FDA adverse event site and the work of organizations like the Organic Growers and Pesticide Watch groups that are the ones that reveal the truth about the dangers on these products.
+You have to be very careful with these products as they are anemic with the truth on the product inserts, they are nimble with the facts in writing up MSDS (Material Safety Data Sheets) and it usually is the FDA adverse event site and the work of organizations like the Organic Growers and Pesticide Watch groups that are the ones that reveal the truth about the dangers on these products.
 Companies try to hide the truth out of the Freedom of Information Act which makes we wonder why we even have this legislation.
 It often takes the savvy of an attorney and litigation to free the facts from the “trade secret” confidentiality agreements that industry makes even the FDA sign.
-The post release adverse event reporting often the only place the consumer learns the truth, often then it is too late. ~Patricia Monahan Jordan, DVM, CVND, CVA,CTCVH & Herbology
+The post release adverse event reporting often is the only place the consumer learns the truth, often then it is too late. ~Patricia Monahan Jordan, DVM, CVND, CVA,CTCVH & Herbology

 What Can You Do?

-Notice in the quote by Dr. Jordan she mentions the MSDS which every company must supply with their products whether it is an OTC product or a product prescribed by your veterinarian.
+Notice in the quote by Dr. Jordan she mentions the MSDS which every company must supply with their products whether it is an OTC (over-the-counter) product or a product prescribed by your veterinarian.
 Be sure and read those.
 If your veterinarian doesn’t offer one, ask for it AND for an Informed Consent so you are aware and informed of all possible side-effects of the products being prescribed for your pet.